ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 > R1.jitter`.
 If `R2.time < R1.time`, or `R2.time == R1.time` but `R2.jitter <=
 R1.jitter`, then we say that `R2` *does not follow* `R1`.

-To prevent replay attacks, it suffices for each aggregator to ensure that each report it consumes follows the previous one it consumed.
+To prevent replay attacks, each aggregator ensures that each report it consumes follows the previous one it consumed.
 To prevent the adversary from tampering with the ordering of reports, honest clients incorporate the ordering-sensitive parameters `(time, jitter)` into the AAD for HPKE encryption.
 Note that this strategy may result in dropping reports that happen to have the same timestamp and jitter value.

+Aggregators prevent the same report from being used in multiple batches by only consuming valid collect requests, as described in {{pa-collect}}.

 ## System requirements {#operational-requirements}